Sihoo Doro S300 Office Chair Review: The Aeron Killer?

 Confession time.
 I’ve reviewed so many office chairs that I no longer get excited about them.
 A couple of years ago, I’d get giddy when a new box arrived at my doorstep.

 These days, ergonomic office chairs blend into an ocean of bland, plasticky sameness.
-To me at least, they look more similar than different, and above the $800 price point, tend to have nearly identical features.
+They look more similar than different, and above the $800 price point, have nearly identical features.

 Does this make me jaded?
 Or more objective?

-You decide, but when the (awkwardly named) Sihoo Doro S300 arrived, I was fully expecting a YABEC (Yet Another Boring Ergonomic Chair), wrapped in a thick layer of polished marketing platitudes, toting its “revolutionary” features.
+You decide, but when the (awkwardly named) Sihoo Doro S300 arrived, I was expecting a YABEC (Yet Another Boring Ergonomic Chair), wrapped in a thick layer of polished marketing bulls**t, toting its “revolutionary” features.

 The closer I looked, the more I realised how wrong I was.